elliot-gh/ColorMe-Discord-Bot/README.md

 ## Instructions

-1. Setup .env or environmental variables by looking at .env
+1. Rename `example.env` to `.env` or setup environmental variables and set according to comments
 2. `npm install`
 3. `npm start`